 Senior Management Track

-Through the two-year Corporate Leaders Program, President’s Circle and Founders level companies have the opportunity to recognize highly accomplished individuals on a senior management track.
-By designating these individuals as Corporate Leaders, executives with eight to fifteen years of experience have access to CFR’s Stephen M. Kellen Term Member Program activities, as well as general meetings, the Corporate Conference, and other programming.
+Through the two-year Corporate Leaders Program, President’s Circle– and Founders-level companies have the opportunity to recognize highly accomplished individuals on a senior management track.
+Once designated as Corporate Leaders, executives with eight to twelve years of experience have access to CFR’s Stephen M. Kellen Term Member Program activities, as well as general meetings, the Corporate Conference, and other programming.

-The Corporate Program’s Young Professionals Briefing series involves early-career professionals in both New York and Washington, DC, in CFR’s foreign policy conversations.
+The Corporate Program’s Young Professionals Briefing series involves early-career professionals in CFR’s foreign policy conversations.
 These career development opportunities are intended for employees with fewer than ten years of professional experience.
 Led by CFR fellows, Corporate Leaders, and other experts, briefings focus on critical global issues and include lessons learned from their careers.

 To learn more about corporate membership, contact the Corporate Program at [email protected] or 212.434.9684.